 Have you ever wondered how to paint a mural?
-Whether it’s for your home, garage, office, bedroom or even business – I have some tips to help!
-Last year I painted two murals, one of them was a collaborative project and the second I did pretty much myself with the help of my husband.
+Whether it’s for your home, garage, office, patio, bedroom or even business – I have some tips to help!
+Now I can officially I’ve contributed to three painted murals.
+Photo credit: Magaly Saenz.

 If this is your first time, choose an easy, simple subject so you can get the hang of painting on a large scale.